Liberals Angry as State Auditor Plans to Add Photos to Food Stamp Cards in Ohio | John Hawkins' Right Wing News

 - Comment Now 0

-Yost says that there is a 5% fraud and administrative error rate with OH food stamp system.
-The bill was introduced to both the State House and State Senate but it included an exemption to opt out for ‘religious’ purposes.
-The snowflake executive director of OH association of Food Banks, Lisa Hamlet-Fugitt, claims that this legislative move is unnecessary.
+Yost says that there is a 5% fraud and administrative error rate with the OH food stamp system.
+The bill was introduced in both the State House and State Senate, but it included an exemption to opt out for ‘religious’ purposes.
+The snowflake executive director of the OH association of Food Banks, Lisa Hamlet-Fugitt, claims that this legislative move is unnecessary.
 She even says that those who need benefits will feel bullied or intimidated by these new requirements.

 Are you kidding me?
 People on public assistance may have their tender feelings hurt because they will have to have their picture on their EBT card?
 I know how to fix their self-esteem issues right away….
 Just tell those who are afraid or ashamed of having their picture put on an assistance card to get the hell off welfare.
 That way they will have no need to feel guilty or ashamed because they will have a job and confidence that they can provide for themselves without Big Brother holding their hand through life.